Exact Recursive Probabilistic Programming: Motivation

 Our example still uses the recursive type \lstinline{GenString}.
-We can get rid of it using \emph{refunctionalization} \citep{danvy-defunctionalization,danvy-refunctionalization}, a~program transformation that globally replaces the recursive type by the computation that consumes it.
+We can get rid of it using \emph{refunctionalization} \citep{danvy-defunctionalization,danvy-refunctionalization}, a~whole-program transformation that replaces the recursive type by the computation that consumes it.